-The best fungicide for tomatoes, or any other kind of plant, is prevention.
+The best way to combat fungal infections on tomatoes, or any other kind of plant, is prevention.
 Fungicides can protect a plant if they are used before any kind of fungal infection begins.
-Once a fungus attacks a plant, eliminating it isn't easy.
+But after a fungus attacks a plant, eliminating it isn't easy.
 You can control its spread by continuing to spray uninfected parts of the plant, but there is little chance of stopping a fungus once it starts.
-Proper planting and care practices are your best weapons against tomato fungus.
+Proper tomato planting and care practices are your best weapons against tomato fungus.

 After the first fruits set on the plant, the lower leaves of the plant can become infected with white or gray spots with a black or brown margin.
 Pick off infected leaves, and discard them in the garbage.
-Spray the plant with an organic fungicide containing copper or a synthetic fungicide labeled for use on vegetables or one containing Chlorothalonil.
+Spray the plant with a copper fungicide or a synthetic fungicide labeled for use on vegetables or one containing chlorothalonil.
 Septoria spreads quickly in wet weather, so be sure the plants are well spaced, and avoid working among them when they're wet.
 Clean up all refuse in the fall, so the fungus doesn't overwinter in the debris.

 Dark brown or black spots can appear on the lower leaves of the plant after the plant has set plenty of fruit.
 Rings appear inside the spot, making it resemble a bull's eye.
 The fungus attacks the stems and fruit, too, producing black, sunken spots.
 Leaves yellow and drop off.

 Pick off infected leaves and fruit, and cut off affected stems, dipping your pruners in isopropyl alcohol before making each cut.
 At the first sign of trouble, begin spraying the plants with an organic fungicide containing copper or a synthetic fungicide containing clorothalonil or mancozeb.